girtel/moviot_website/content/news/official-start-of-the-project/index.md

 ---
 title: Official start of the project
-date: 2023-07-01
+date: 2024-01-01
 draft: false
 ---

-The WILLIOT project has officially started.
+The MovIoT project has officially started.

 <!--more-->